-The Therapeutic Goods Administration is planning to ban amyl nitrite products – also known as poppers – with the same drug class as heroin and marijuana but proponents of the sex drug say it will drive a rise in riskier alternatives.
+The Therapeutic Goods Administration is planning to ban amyl nitrite products – also known as poppers.
+But proponents of the sex drug say it will drive a rise in riskier alternatives.

-The TGA has announced it plans to ban alkyl nitrites – including amyl nitrite – because of “increasing reports of misuse and abuse” of the drug, and cases of retinal damage as a side effect of use.
+The TGA announced the planned ban because of ‘increasing reports of misuse and abuse’.
+They also said the drug caused cases of retinal damage as a side effect of use.

 “Ophthalmologists in Australia are reporting an increase in the number of cases of maculopathies (retinal damage) caused by recreational use of poppers/’lubricants’ containing alkyl nitrites.
 These reports have also been observed internationally,” the TGA explained.

-Poppers are used recreationally by some in the gay community, giving users a brief head rush while clubbing and relaxing muscles during anal sex.
+Some gay men use Poppers recreationally.
+It gives users a brief head rush while clubbing and relaxing muscles during anal sex.

 The proposed ban would mean those caught selling, using or in possession of the substance would likely face criminal charges.